This story is by Ryan Freeman and won an Honorable Mention in our 2020 Summer Writing Contest. You can find all the writing contest stories here.

 After Brittany left, Michele never felt more alone.
 She even considered leaving her graduate program to follow Brittany to Los Angeles, but she knew that she couldn’t do it.
 Most of all, she wanted to talk to someone, but no one would understand.
 No one knew but Brittany knew that she was gay.
 No one could know, especially those at church, who made up the majority of her social life away from Brittany.
 No one could ever know about her secret life with Brittany, not even her brother.
 Although the two of them had been closer than most siblings since their father left them to care for their schizophrenic mother, recently, he had become a recluse, distant from her as he pursued his career in photography, traveling on the weekends to take photographs instead of visiting her.
 He would not understand, and she could not lose him any more than she had already.
 It was just her, and she thought that was okay.

 Reaching the meadow, Michele marched out into the center.
 Flax and Phlox wildflowers freckled the grassy area in pink and blue.
 Laying back on the ground, she stared up to the sky.
 Michele admired the specks of light in the black.
-Since a little girl, the stars seemed magical to her.
-They were inconceivably old, and the light they shone, were remnants of the past, having traveled so far, it could not remember what it source looked like when it left.
+Since she was a little girl, the stars had seemed magical to her.
+They were inconceivably old, and the light they shone was a remnant of the past, having traveled so far it could not remember what its source looked like when it left.
 In high school, Michele joined the astronomy club.
 She memorized and mapped constellations on the weekends.
-Then going to college, there was only one option, she would major in astronomy and work the rest of her life gazing at the stars, her distant companions.
+Then going to college, there was only one option: she would major in astronomy and work the rest of her life gazing at the stars, her distant companions.

 Through the years, Michele found that relationships with stars and planets were much simpler than relationships with people.
-Other people acted unpredictable, they hid behind facades, and they hurt each other.
+Other people acted unpredictably, they hid behind facades, and they hurt each other.
 She had tried to fit in with others.
-Although she felt a deep devotion and faith to her religion, something she refused to deny, no matter the pain it caused her, Michele struggled to connect with other members of her church.
+Although she felt a deep devotion to and faith in her religion, something she refused to deny no matter the pain it caused her, Michele struggled to connect with other members of her church.
 What made her so different?

 What did not make sense was her place in the heavens.
 Where did she fit in the universe of lonely crowds of light?
-So distant from others, she knew that no one could see her, she was too dim like a decaying black dwarf star, isolated in the void.
-The only way to be noticed would become a nova, to erupt and become a flash of lingering light, that would again dim to nothing, but for a moment would be bright enough for those closest to her to see, and maybe even admire.
+So distant from others, she knew that no one could see her.
+She was too dim, like a decaying black dwarf star, isolated in the void.
+The only way to be noticed would be to become a nova, to erupt and become a flash of lingering light that would again dim to nothing, but for a moment would be bright enough for those closest to her to see, and maybe even admire.
 But to do so, something would have to die.
 Energy is transformed, moved, never spontaneously created.